Tomas-Kaiser/articles/articles/three-ways-to-create-object-js.md

 }
 ```

-This approach is totaly fine if we work on a very simple application.
-Nevertheless, we usually work on more complex applications, therefore we need a different (mantainable) way to create objects.
+This approach is totally fine if we work on a very simple application.
+Nevertheless, we usually work on more complex applications, therefore we need a different (maintainable) way to create objects.

 ## Factory Function

 The object literal syntax have a very tiny problem.
 Imagine that we want to create two or more cars.
 With that approach, we would have to duplicate the code especially the honk method implementation.
-What if we discover a bug in that implementaion?
+What if we discover a bug in that implementation?
 In that case we would have to go all over the objects and fix the bug.
 Would not be better, if we could fix the bug in one place only?
 I bet your answer is yes, so then we can use Factory Function for creating objects.
 It is like a factory in real world where the factory produces products, this Factory Function produces objets.
 Let's look at the code below:

 ```javascript
 // Define a function with 4 parameters so that we can create a different objects with the same method called honk